 :no_upscale()/cdn.vox-cdn.com/uploads/chorus_asset/file/23356098/120572535_3651585284900921_6064098942439532113_n.jpeg)

 There’s much more than just hot dogs and peanuts at this ballpark, including craft beer, pizza, tacos, ice cream, and kettle corn.
-While the pandemic caused a bit of a shakeup in concessions at the stadium, with several stalls and kiosks closing over the last two years, there’s still plenty to eat and drink when taking in a game or concert at Truist Park.
+While the pandemic caused a bit of a shakeup in concessions at the stadium with several stalls and kiosks closing, there’s still plenty to eat and drink when taking in a game or concert at Truist Park.

 Coors Light Chop House